poppa/php-lime-pro/README.md

 This namespace has one significant class, namely the `Client` class.
-This class extends the builtin [`SoapClient`](http://php.net/manual/en/soapclient.soapclient.php) so all functionality from `SoapClient` can be used in `Lime\Client`.
+This class extends the builtin [`SoapClient`](http://php.net/manual/en/soapclient.soapclient.php) so all functionality in `SoapClient` can be used in `Lime\Client`.

-You can set the endpoint of the webservices, i.e the URL of the `WSDL` file, and the `SoapClient` options globally so that you don't have to pass those as arguments when enver you need to instantiate a new `Client` object.
+You can set the endpoint of the webservices, i.e the URL of the `WSDL` file, and the `SoapClient` options globally so that you don't have to pass those as arguments when ever you need to instantiate a new `Client` object.

 To set the endpoint of the client, i.e. the location of the `WSDL` file of the webservices, just call the static method `Client::set_endpoint()`.